bartfeenstra/betty/README.md

 - Renders interactive maps.
 - Fully multilingual: localize the site to one or more languages of your choice.
 - [Responsive](https://en.wikipedia.org/wiki/Responsive_web_design), and mobile- and touch-friendly interface.
-- Privacy and anonymization filters for living people.
+- Privatization filters for living people.
 - [View an example](https://ancestry.bartfeenstra.com/).

 ## Installation